 Over 4 full days of fighting, the Allies evacuated nearly all their men at Dunkirk whilst the French army stood strong.

-At midnight, on the 31st of May, after the last evacuation ship had left the French coast and with their food and ammunition running low, the commanding officers of the French troops negotiated surrender with the German commander General Kurt Waeger.
+At midnight, on May 31st, after the last evacuation ship had left the French coast and with their food and ammunition running low, the commanding officers of the French troops negotiated surrender with the German commander General Kurt Waeger.

 An Honorable Surrender

-On Saturday the 1st of June, 35,000 French troops and some remaining British troops surrendered to the Germans at La Grand Place.
+On June 1, 1940, 35,000 French troops and some remaining British troops surrendered to the Germans at La Grand Place.

 For this honor, General Waeger was severely reprimanded by the German high command.